Wondering how to make prints of your art?

 If you’re going to use an online printer, make sure the site is legitimate before uploading your images.

 Save the image on your computer with an acceptable file format.
-Usually, the accepted formats are JPG, TIFF, PNG, RAW.
+Usually, the accepted formats are JPG, TIFF, PNG, and RAW.

 Look for an online seller with a great reputation, good prices, and can print on different types of papers.